Spring Feasts Fulfilled in AD33 2nd Edition

 Hebrews 10: 9 then He said, “Behold, I have come to do Your will, O God.”
 He takes away the first that He may establish the second.

-16 The laws came from the Tree of Knowledge and when the law is taken away the Tree of Life was established.
+16 The laws came from the Tree of Knowledge of good and evil, and when the Old Covenant is taken away the Tree of Life was accessible again like is was in the Garden of Eden.
 17 The early first century Church had the seal of promise for redemption which gave them the right to the Tree of Life and the Fruits of the Spirit while full redemption for the world would come at the end of the Age when the Old Covenant world no longer existed.
 The laws from the Old Covenant foreshadowed the Fruits of the Spirit that come from the Tree of Life.

 Revelation 22: 22 And he showed me a pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.
 2 In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.